SapientSapiens/capstone1project-2025-mlz/README.md

  ![alt text](Capstone1Screenshots/image6.png)

  7\.
-Now run the containerized application from the project folder
+Now run the containerized application.

     docker run -it --rm -p 9696:9696 capstone1-mlz

   ![alt text](Capstone1Screenshots/image7.png)

  8\.
-Now activate virtual environment in another WSL tab from inside the project directory and run the **test.py**  from inside the project directory to get the **predict** service from the containerized application
+Now open another WSL tab and go to the project directory and run the **test.py**  from inside the project directory to get the **predict** service from the containerized application

     python test.py